camunda-community-hub/awesome-camunda-platform-8/README.md

 ## Connectors and Bridges

+Connector: A reusable building block that performs the integration with an external system and works out of the box.

+* [Awesome Camunda Platform 8 Connectors](https://github.com/camunda-community-hub/camunda-8-connectors) -- all connectors, whether created by Camunda, the community, or partners, are listed here.

-Connector: A piece of software that connects Camunda Platform 8 or Zeebe with some other system or infrastructure.
+Bridge: A piece of software that connects Camunda Platform 8 or Zeebe with some other system or infrastructure.
 Might be uni or bidirectional and possibly includes a job worker.

 - [Kafka Connector](https://github.com/camunda-community-hub/kafka-connect-zeebe)
 - [HTTP](https://github.com/camunda-community-hub/zeebe-http-worker) - Zeebe job worker for making HTTP calls